SAP-samples/cap-service-integration-codejam/exercises/01-set-up-workspace/README.md

 In practice, this means that when running a CAP server "locally" in this context, you'll access it not via `localhost` (as that's specific to your local machine where your browser is running) but via a URL provided and serviced by the SAP Business Application Studio infrastructure, and your requests will find their way to your CAP server in your Dev Space.

-The upshot of this is that whereas with a locally running VS Code environment, where `localhost` really means `localhost` even when using a dev container (this is because of [published ports in container networking](https://docs.docker.com/config/containers/container-networking/#published-ports), with such a hosted SAP Business Application Studio context, the URLs will be different for each of your Dev Spaces.
+The upshot of this is that whereas with a locally running VS Code environment, where `localhost` really means `localhost` even when using a dev container (this is because of [published ports in container networking](https://docs.docker.com/config/containers/container-networking/#published-ports)), with such a hosted SAP Business Application Studio context the URLs will be different for each of your Dev Spaces.

 In order to provide a comfortable CodeJam experience, and include links to various CAP server provided resources that you'll create along your journey, we can only use generic `localhost` URLs in the exercise content, because we cannot know in advance what the SAP Business Application Studio infrastructure will provide for you in terms of URL structure.

 So for the best experience during this CodeJam (i.e. this is not a normal development requirement), we recommend you consider using a browser extension and set up a temporary redirect from `http://localhost:4004` style URLs, to whatever URL structure you have in your Dev Space.

-It's only a recommendation, so that you can select URLs in this CodeJam content; you can just as easily select the `http://localhost:4004` style URLs shown in the terminal in your Dev Space instead if you wish.
+Note that this is only a recommendation so that you can comfortably select URLs in this CodeJam content.
+You don't have to install such an extension -- you can just as easily select the `http://localhost:4004` style URLs shown in the terminal in your Dev Space instead if you wish.

-We've had good experience with the [Redirector](https://chrome.google.com/webstore/detail/redirector/ocgpenflpmgnfapjedencafcfakcekcd?hl=en) extension for Google Chrome and this is the one that we recommend you install it for the duration of this CodeJam.
+We've had good experience with the [Redirector](https://chrome.google.com/webstore/detail/redirector/ocgpenflpmgnfapjedencafcfakcekcd?hl=en) extension for Google Chrome and this is the one that we recommend you install, just for the duration of this CodeJam.

 👉 If you wish, please follow the instructions in [Set up a temporary localhost redirector](../../redirector.md).